-Let’s now take a look at the seven games we have selected that support Ray Tracing as well as DLSS and for some of them AMD’s FSR as well as Intel’s new XeSS technology which is supported by Shadow Tomb Raider and Hitman 3.
-As we have already reminded you, if DLSS remains the property of NVIDIA, FSR and XeSS can be used with all cards from AMD, Intel and even NVIDIA.
+Let’s take a look at the seven games we’ve selected that support Ray Tracing as well as DLSS, and in some cases AMD’s FSR, as well as Intel’s new XeSS technology, which is supported by Shadow Tomb Raider and Hitman 3.
+As we’ve already reminded you, while DLSS remains the property of NVIDIA, FSR and XeSS can be used with all cards from AMD, Intel and even NVIDIA.

-The seven DirectX 12 games that we will test with Ray Tracing and DLSS, FSR or XeSS are :
+The seven DirectX 12 games we’ll be testing with Ray Tracing and DLSS, FSR or XeSS are :

 - Shadow of the Tomb Raider (DLSS)

 - Far Cry 6 (DLSS – FSR)

 No change for this new series of games, as we’re sticking with 1080p definition.
 Depending on the card, we’ll be using DLSS for NVIDIA and either FSR or XeSS for AMD models.
 If FSR is not available in a game, then we’ll give our AMD card the benefit of XeSS technology.

 DLSS 3: watch out for our results!

 As you know, NVIDIA unveiled DLSS 3 with the arrival of the RTX 4000 graphics cards, and in particular with the launch of the RTX 4090 version.
 So why the warning?
 Because NVIDIA now offers DLSS3 support on many games, but this is only supported by RTX 4000s.
 To put it simply, if we test a game that benefits from DLSS 3, our RTX 4060 Ti will take advantage of it, but an RTX 30xx will make do with DLSS 2, resulting in even greater discrepancies.